iotaledger/iota-ui-kit/README.md

 yarn add @iota/ui-kit
 ```

+To be able to use the fonts you need to add the following link to the head in the HTML. `<link rel="stylesheet" href="https://webassets.iota.org/api/protected?face=alliance-no1" />`

 ## Usage 📦

 Here's a simple example to demonstrate how to use our components in a Svelte project: